rubenplazavi/CICDPractice/README.md

 # CICDPractice
-Practise to use github actions for a CI / CD
+Practice to use github actions for a CI / CD